Dynamic Network Autoregressive Models for Functional Panel Data: Estimation and Asymptotic Theory

 In Assumption \ref{as:weights}, we assume that the weight matrices in the quadratic moments are symmetric.
 Note that this assumption does not lose any generality because $A^\top P_{m,1} A = A^\top P_{m,1}^\top A$ for any $n \times 1$ vector $A$.
 If $P_{m,1}$ is not symmetric in practice, we can always symmetrize it as $(P_{m,1} + P_{m,1}^\top)/2$.
 The assumption for the existence of a threshold distance $\bar \Delta_m$ may be non-standard, but it simplifies the proof.
 Since $P_{m,1}$'s are usually created from the interaction matrix $W_n$ and its powers, this assumption is consistent with Assumption \ref{as:sample_space}(ii).

 Assumption \ref{as:matrix1} is a regularity condition to ensure the identifiability of $\theta_0$.
-Assumption \ref{as:basis} is standard.
-For example, it is satisfied if spline basis functions are used and $\alpha_0$ and $\beta_{0j}$'s are H\"{o}lder class of smoothness order $\pi$ (see, e.g., \citealp{CHEN20075549, belloni2015some}).
+Assumption \ref{as:basis} is standard in the series estimation literature.
+As shown in Theorem \ref{thm:normality}, we require $\varsigma > 3/2$ in order to establish the asymptotic normality of the estimator.
+This condition is satisfied, for example, when spline basis functions are used and the functions $\alpha_0$, $\gamma_0$, and $\beta_{0j}$ are twice continuously differentiable (see, e.g., \citealp{CHEN20075549, belloni2015some}).